High on Crack Street: Lost Lives in Lowell: Synopsis

 Over eighteen months, a documentary crew follows Lowell, Massachusetts natives Dicky Eklund, Gary "Boo-Boo" Giuffrida, and Brenda in their daily exploits to get high on crack cocaine.

 Once the United States' first planned textile town, Lowell fell on hard times after the mills' relocation to the South.
 Local computer company Wang Laboratories brought some prosperity in the 1970s and 1980s, but its closure in the 1990s caused a significant reversal.
 As a result, most of the population was left unemployed or impoverished.

-Brenda, a prostitute, contemplates abortion after learning she is pregnant, with the father implied to be either on-again-off-again boyfriend Mike, or Boo Boo, whom she says has been pimping her out.
+Brenda, a prostitute, contemplates abortion after learning she is pregnant, with the father implied to be either on-again-off-again boyfriend Mike, or Boo Boo, who she says has been pimping her out.
 Whatever money she earns is spent on drugs, while a conversation with her parents leads to her abandoning an attempt at detox rehab for the baby.
 It is later revealed that Brenda's parents forced her to have an abortion at fifteen, leaving her feeling like she murdered the child.

 While she eventually does go into detox, Brenda loses the will to complete the program and walks out, as she had six times before.
 She later goes missing, prompting a panicked Boo Boo to file a missing person's report.
 The police eventually locate her but do not tell Boo Boo her location per Brenda's wishes, only that "she's had the child and straightened her life out."

 Dicky, a once-promising boxer most famous for going up against Sugar Ray Leonard in 1978, struggles to make a comeback.
 For the sake of his young son, he tries to prevent his habit and the crimes he commits to feed it from destroying his life.
 He ultimately ends up being arrested on felony charges.
 While awaiting trial, his mother sets out to raise $5,000 in bail money at a local VFW benefit.
 A fight breaks out between spectators during the event, and the bail is not raised.

 Boo Boo starts shooting cocaine intravenously.
 After testing positive for HIV, he starts turning his life around by getting a job as a deliveryman for a donut shop and reconnecting with his family.
 His efforts are undone when a traffic violation leads to the revelation that he was driving with no license, which leads to him being unemployed.
 He meets with Dicky on his last day out before going to jail, the two of them getting high together.
 In a final interview, Boo Boo reflects on how he is the only one of the three left and hopes Brenda is doing well with her new life.

 A textual epilogue reveals that Boo Boo still lives in Lowell with a crack habit that costs $200 per day, Dicky is eligible for parole in four years, and Brenda died from an overdose before the film's release.